hokus15/pioniq/README.md

 ```
 {
-   availableChargePower         float.
-Max power supported for charging in kW.
-It's a constant that may vary by car.
-For IONIQ Electric it's 98kW.
-   cumulativeChargeCurrent      float.
-Cumulative current charged in A.
    timestamp                    float.
 Linux Epoch time.
-   cumulativeDischargeCurrent   float.
-Cumulative current discharged in A.
-   cumulativeEnergyDischarged   float.
-Cumulative energy discharged in kWh.
    soc_bms                      float (0-100).
-Baterry status of charge in % (as seen by Battery Management System).
+Battery status of charge in % (as seen by Battery Management System).
-   cumulativeEnergyCharged      float.
-Cumulative energy charged in kWh.
+   soc_display                  integer (0-100).
+Battery status of charge in % (as seen as in car display).
+   soh                          float (0-100).
+Battery status of health in %.
+   auxBatteryVoltage            float.
+Aux battery voltage in V.
-   rapidChargePort              0 or 1.
-Is charging using rapid charge port?
+   charging                     0 or 1.
+Is the car charging ?
 0: false, 1: true.
-   availableDischargePower      float.
-Max discharge power in kW.
-It's a constant that may vary by car.
-For IONIQ Electric it's 98kW.
-   auxBatteryVoltage            float.
-Voltage of the aux battery in V. (12V battery).
-   fanFeedback                  integer.
-Fan feedback signal in Hz.
    normalChargePort             0 or 1.
 Is charging using normal charge port?
 0: false, 1: true.
-   soc_display                  integer (0-100).
-Battery status of charge in % (as seen as in car display).
-   soh                          float (0-100).
-Battery status of health in %.
+   rapidChargePort              0 or 1.
+Is charging using rapid charge port?
+0: false, 1: true.
    fanStatus                    integer (0-9).
 Cooling fan speed.
 0 means stopped.
 1 to 9 lower to higher speed.
-   charging                     0 or 1.
-Is the car charging ?
-0: false, 1: true.
+   fanFeedback                  integer.
+Fan feedback signal in Hz.
+   cumulativeEnergyCharged      float.
+Cumulative energy charged in kWh.
+   cumulativeEnergyDischarged   float.
+Cumulative energy discharged in kWh.
+   cumulativeChargeCurrent      float.
+Cumulative current charged in A.
+   cumulativeDischargeCurrent   float.
+Cumulative current discharged in A.
+   availableChargePower         float.
+Max power supported for charging in kW.
+It's a constant that may vary by car.
+For IONIQ Electric it's 98kW.
+   availableDischargePower      float.
+Max discharge power in kW.
+It's a constant that may vary by car.
+For IONIQ Electric it's 98kW.
+   dcBatteryInletTemperature    integer.
+DC battery inlet temperature in ºC.
+   dcBatteryMaxTemperature      integer.
+DC battery maximum cell temperature in ºC.
+   dcBatteryMinTemperature      integer.
+DC battery minimum cell temperature in ºC.
+   dcBatteryAvgTemperature      integer.
+DC battery average cells temperature in ºC.
+   dcBatteryCurrent             float.
+DC battery instant current in A.
+   dcBatteryPower               float.
+DC battery instant power in kW.
+   dcBatteryVoltage             float.
+DC battery instant  voltage in V.
+   dcBatteryCellTempxx          float.
+DC battery cell temperature in ºC.
+Where xx goes from 01 to 12.
+   dcBatteryCellVoltagexx       float.
+DC battery cell voltage in V. Where xx goes from 01 to 96.
+   driveMotorSpeed              float.
+Speed in Km/h.
+   vin                          string.
+Vehicle Identification Number (Número de bastidor in spanish).
 }
 ```